Become a better traveller

 You can travel better.

-The bonus?
+The upshot?
 Your total travel experience will also improve!

-The Norwegian travel industry has pledged to cut their carbon footprint by 50 percent by 2030.
+The Norwegian travel industry has pledged to cut its carbon footprint 50% by 2030.

 We also need to take better care of nature, increase local value creation, and secure working opportunities all year round.

-This way, the local communities can thrive and become even better places to live and to visit.
+That way, local communities can thrive and become even better places to live and to visit.

-... meaning, travel less, stay for a longer time.
+... that means travelling less and staying for a longer time.

 This could be your new office view...

-By spending your money on local businesses, you will help strengthen the local economy and local workplaces.
+By buying from local businesses, you're helping to boost the local economy and local employment.

-By choosing to be a better tourist, you will make the locals happy.
+By choosing to be a better traveller, you will make the locals happy.

 ...and more generations of travellers will be able to follow in your adventurous footsteps.

-These following certifications fall under Green Travel.
-Individually and collectively they guarantee that the labelled experiences follow strict rules and guidelines for the production and management of waste, energy, transport, use of chemicals and demands for subcontractors.
+The certifications below fall under Green Travel.
+These certifications indicate that providers follow strict rules relating to the production and management of waste, energy, transport, use of chemicals, and rules for subcontractors.
 These measures go beyond what the Norwegian law requires.

 This national certification is awarded to businesses and operators that hold a high international level in ecotourism.
 Over 100 strict criteria on environmental performance, host-role, local community integration, and purchasing must be met and often improved.
 The certificate is renewed every three years.